BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Conclusion

-As a conclusion, in this paper we build a large-scale, high-quality, multi-modal, semantic and emotional annotated dataset to generate more human-like, semantic and emotional relevant conversational gestures.
-Together with the dataset, we propose a cascade-based baseline model for gesture synthesis based on six modalities and archieve SoTA performance, Finally we introduce SRGR for evaluating the diversity of gesture as well as user preference.
-Our dataset and the related statistical experiments could benefit a number of different research fields including controllable gesture synthesis, cross-modality analysis and emotional motion recognition in the future.
+We build a large-scale, high-quality, multi-modal, semantic and emotional annotated dataset to generate more human-like, semantic and emotional relevant conversational gestures.
+Together with the dataset, we propose a cascade-based baseline model for gesture synthesis based on six modalities and achieve SoTA performance.
+Finally, we introduce SRGR for evaluating semantic relevancy.
+In the future, we plan to expand cross-data checks for AU and emotion recognition benchmarks.
+Our dataset and the related statistical experiments could benefit a number of different research fields, including controllable gesture synthesis, cross-modality analysis and emotional motion recognition in the future.